instana/terraform-provider-instana/docs/resources/slo_config.md

 - **P99**: 99% of requests are faster than this (strict SLO)
 - **MAX**: Maximum latency observed
 - **MIN**: Minimum latency observed

-### Best Practices

-1. **Start Conservative**: Begin with achievable targets (e.g., 95%) and increase gradually
-2. **Use Appropriate Aggregations**: P95 or P99 for latency, MEAN for availability
-3. **Filter Appropriately**: Exclude health checks and internal traffic when relevant
-4. **Tag Consistently**: Use tags for organization and RBAC tags for access control
-5. **Monitor Multiple SLOs**: Create separate SLOs for different aspects (latency, availability, traffic)
-6. **Document Thresholds**: Comment your threshold choices in Terraform code
-7. **Review Regularly**: Adjust targets based on actual performance data

-### Common Patterns

-**Tiered SLOs:**
-Create multiple SLOs with different targets for different service tiers:
-- Critical services: 99.9% or higher
-- Standard services: 99.5%
-- Non-critical services: 99%

-**Multi-Indicator SLOs:**
-Create separate SLO resources for different indicators on the same entity:
-- One for latency
-- One for availability
-- One for error rate

-**Regional SLOs:**
-Use filter expressions to create region-specific SLOs for global services.